Guaranteed lower eigenvalue bounds for Steklov operators using conforming finite element methods: Finite element approximation of the Neumann boundary value problem

-In this section, the following classical finite element spaces will be used in constructing the {\em a priori} estimate.
-Define by $E_{h}$ the set of edges of the triangulation and $E_{h,\Gamma}$ the one on the boundary of the domain.
-Define $\mathcal{T}^b_h$ the set of elements of $\mathcal{T}_h$ having at least one edge on $\partial\Omega$.
+In this section, the following classical finite element spaces will be used in constructing the {\em a priori} error estimate for the FEM solution.
+Let $E_{h}$ be the set of edges of the triangulation, and $E_{h,\Gamma}$ the set of edges on the boundary of the domain.
+Let $\mathcal{T}^b_h$ be the set of elements of $\mathcal{T}_h$ having at least one edge on $\partial\Omega$.

 \begin{itemize} \item [(i)] Piecewise function spaces $X^{h}$ and $X_{\Gamma}^{h}$: